Diving in Cabo San Lucas - Bluewater Dive Travel

 CABO SAN LUCAS OCEAN SAFARI TRIPS

 Several operators in Cabo San Lucas offer non-divers a taste of the region’s exciting marine diversity, running ocean safari trips to snorkel and free-dive with some iconic pelagic giants.
-Bluewater’s Preferred Partners, Pelagic Fleet, run daily expeditions to offshore sites where guests can swim with various shark species, whales, mobula rays, whale sharks, and manta rays.
+Latitude Encounters run daily expeditions to offshore sites where guests can swim with various shark species, mobula rays, whale sharks, dolphins, and orcas (if you're lucky), and observe whales from the boat.
 This is a great way to include the whole family in a dive trip to Cabo San Lucas, and many divers rave about these safaris as they offer such unique encounters.

 CABO SAN LUCAS COMBO TRIPS